 One Spot created a report based on a survey of 350 marketing executives that found organizations who personalize their email content generate 17% more revenue through their email campaigns than those who don’t.

 Email marketing has become such an art that anything less than personalized is seen as spammy and unprofessional.

-Email blasts are sent to people who do not want you invading their inbox.
+Email blasts are sent to people who do not want you to invade their inbox.

 What do you do when you get an email you don’t want?
 Unsubscribe.
 The death of an email campaign.